Sage (Marvel Comics): Mangaverse

 In X-Men Ronin, Tessa is part of the Hellfire Club, the daughter of Professor X, and Emma Frost's sister.

 What If?

 In the What If special, "What if..
 Magneto and Professor X had formed the X-Men together?" an alternate version of Sage was depicted.

 In an alternative world where Professor Xavier and Magneto's ways did not part, Sage was found by both men and was never sent to spy on Sebastian Shaw in the Hellfire Club.
-As a result, Sage never helped that world's Shaw win his bet with Bogan, and Shaw lost Emma Frost to Bogan.
+As a result, Sage never helped that world's Shaw win his bet with Elias Bogan, and Shaw lost Emma Frost to Bogan.
 Since Xavier had Sage around to find other mutants for him, he never developed his mutant-tracking computer, Cerebro.

 When Xavier finally began developing Cerebro, he used Sage to beta test it, comparing the readings of the device to the readings achieved with Sage's own mutant power.
 In this timeline, Sage served as Professor Xavier's Executive Assistant.